 I left Australia in 1987 to pursue a job in Switzerland.
 During 1986-1987 I worked in the Illawarra Area Health System, where I met a British Physiotherapist, Bridget, who had worked so closely with James Cyriax, that she was able to apply shoulder injections.
 She had also worked and travelled with the Royal London Ballet.
 Fortunately for me, she put me in contact with a Rheumatologist in Basel, Switzerland, who sent my CV to Bad Ragaz, where I was offered a position, starting in April 1988.

 This left me with 6 months to travel in South America, where I wanted to learn Portuguese and Spanish, with the ultimate aim of working there or in Mozambique or Angola.
 At the time, Spanish was the only viable option to learn in Australia.
 I did this, via correspondence, which the NSW Department of Health paid for.
-I had a friend, Beatriz Oliviera Gomez, who had just graduated from medicine. in Rio de Janeiro, and I figured Spanish would become a conduit to learn Portuguese when I was in Brazil.
-School French, Spanish, Portuguese, German and later Italian and some Dutch became very useful for working in Switzerland, later teaching, in those languages, around the world.
+I had a friend, Beatriz Oliviera Gomez, who had just graduated from medicine, in Rio de Janeiro, and I figured Spanish would become a conduit to learn Portuguese when I was in Brazil.
+School French, Spanish, Portuguese, German and later Italian and some Dutch became very useful for working in Switzerland, later teaching, in some of those languages, around the world.